 Fat is harvested from elsewhere in the body by liposuction (common areas are the abdomen, flanks and thighs), and then filtered before injecting into the breast.
 If you are thin then this can limit the amount of fat that can be harvested, and therefore the amount of breast augmentation size increases possible with fat transfer to the breast.

 Fat transfer to breast will enlarge your breasts, improving breast asymmetry or making them more in proportion to the rest of your body.
 If you have a small amount of loose skin or mild ptosis (droop), which commonly often occur after pregnancy, breast feeding and weight loss, fat transfer to breast can be used to improve these problems.

 Fat transfer to breast can be performed at any age once your breasts have stopped developing (often about 16-18 years of age).
 If you are about to have children soon then you should wait until after pregnancy and breastfeeding, as these often change your breasts and change the result of fat transfer to the breasts – if you are young and this is many years away then this may not be an issue.
 Many patients also have fat transfer to breast after having children to correct changes that have occurred with pregnancy and breastfeeding.

 A fat transfer to breast does not affect your ability to breast feed as the breast tissue itself is not altered* – it is important to realise that only about two-thirds of people can successfully breast feed even if they have not had breast surgery.

-Fat is removed by liposuction from other areas of the body such as abdomen, love-handles and thighs, resulting in an improved contour in these areas.
+Fat is removed by liposuction from other areas of the body such as abdomen, flanks and thighs, resulting in a flatter contour in these areas.
 The fat is the then filtered to ensure that only pure fat is injected into the breast.
 If you are thin then this can limit the amount of fat that can be harvested, and therefore limit the amount of breast augmentation size increase possible with fat transfer to the breast.

 The operation is performed as a day-surgery procedure in an accredited hospital